 Leaking Hose Bib Fix

-I have been doing plumbing since I was 16, so that’s a lot years!
-I have fixed a few “hose leaks” so far in my lifetime and generally the problem can be fixed relatively easy.
-Here are some things for you to try yourself, before you call your plumber!
+I have been doing plumbing since I was 16, so that’s a lot of years!
+I have fixed a few “hose leaks” so far in my lifetime and generall, the problem can be fixed relatively easy.
+Here are some things for you to try yourself before you call your plumber!

 2.Hose Bibb Washer/Cup: If your hose bib keeps leaking and water is just dripping or running out of the faucet, the Bonnet nut needs to be removed and the stem, a metal “cup” contains a washer that will need to be replaced.

-3.Hosebib is split: A hose bib can freeze during the winter if the hose is left on, which causes the supply line and/or the silcock to split.
-This line will need to be replaced, and the faucet part has frozen it will need replaced as well.
+3.The hose bib is split: A hose bib can freeze during the winter if the hose is left on, which causes the supply line and/or the Silcock to split.
+This line will need to be replaced, and the faucet part has frozen it will need to be replaced as well.

 If you are unsure about what to do, please call us and we’ll send one of our plumbers out.
 Call us at (317) 859-9999 or tweet me @proplumberjc and I’ll answer your question.